Language learning is a positive thing for many reasons. It expands your horizons, expands your mind, and it’s fun!

 The easiest languages are those that have fewer sounds than in English.
 These languages are standardised and usually follow rules.

-Bahasa Indonesia, for example, is the easiest major language (>300M speakers) I know of.
+Bahasa Indonesia, for example, is the easiest major (>300M speakers) language to pronounce that I know of.
 It is relatively modern, standardised in the 1940s at the formation of the Indonesian nation.
 You pronounce it like it’s written and write it like it’s pronounced.

-The hardest major language to pronounce is Cantonese.
+The hardest major language to pronounce, in my opinion, for an English speaker, is Cantonese.
 Vietnamese is actually more linguistically dense, but at least has a standardised Roman writing system (and a smaller population of speakers).

 How easy is the language’s alphabet?